Fairness (machine learning)

-Fairness in machine learning refers to the various attempts at correcting algorithmic bias in automated decision processes based on machine learning models.
-Decisions made by computers after a machine-learning process may be considered unfair if they were based on variables considered sensitive.
-Examples of these kinds of variable include gender, ethnicity, sexual orientation, disability and more.
-As it is the case with many ethical concepts, definitions of fairness and bias are always controversial.
+Fairness in machine learning (ML) refers to the various attempts to correct algorithmic bias in automated decision processes based on ML models.
+Decisions made by such models after a learning process may be considered unfair if they were based on variables considered sensitive (e.g., gender, ethnicity, sexual orientation, or disability).

+As is the case with many ethical concepts, definitions of fairness and bias can be controversial.
 In general, fairness and bias are considered relevant when the decision process impacts people's lives.

-In machine learning, the problem of algorithmic bias is well known and well studied.
-Outcomes may be skewed by a range of factors and thus might be considered unfair with respect to certain groups or individuals.
-An example would be the way social media sites deliver personalized news to consumers.
+Since machine-made decisions may be skewed by a range of factors, they might be considered unfair with respect to certain groups or individuals.
+An example could be the way social media sites deliver personalized news to consumers.

 Context

 Discussion about fairness in machine learning is a relatively recent topic.
 Since 2016 there has been a sharp increase in research into the topic.
-This increase could be partly accounted to an influential report by ProPublica that claimed that the COMPAS software, widely used in US courts to predict recidivism, was racially biased.
+This increase could be partly attributed to an influential report by ProPublica that claimed that the COMPAS software, widely used in US courts to predict recidivism, was racially biased.
 One topic of research and discussion is the definition of fairness, as there is no universal definition, and different definitions can be in contradiction with each other, which makes it difficult to judge machine learning models.
 Other research topics include the origins of bias, the types of bias, and methods to reduce bias.

 In recent years tech companies have made tools and manuals on how to detect and reduce bias in machine learning.
 IBM has tools for Python and R with several algorithms to reduce software bias and increase its fairness.
-Google has published guidlines and tools to study and combat bias in machine learning.
+Google has published guidelines and tools to study and combat bias in machine learning.
 Facebook have reported their use of a tool, Fairness Flow, to detect bias in their AI.
 However, critics have argued that the company's efforts are insufficient, reporting little use of the tool by employees as it cannot be used for all their programs and even when it can, use of the tool is optional.

+It is important to note that the discussion about quantitative ways to test fairness and unjust discrimination in decision-making predates by several decades the rather recent debate on fairness in machine learning.
+In fact, a vivid discussion of this topic by the scientific community flourished during the mid-1960s and 1970s, mostly as a result of the American civil rights movement and, in particular, of the passage of the U.S. Civil Rights Act of 1964.
+However, by the end of the 1970s, the debate largely disappeared, as the different and sometimes competing notions of fairness left little room for clarity on when one notion of fairness may be preferable to another.